Bizis-Thowl/sql_server_pipeline/README.md

 # sql_server_pipeline

-## setup .env file
+## Setup .env file

-in order to properly store the credentials to the database, you have to create a `.env` file with the following fields and your configuration:
+In order to properly store the credentials to the database, you have to create a `.env` file with the following fields and your configuration:

 ```conf
 SQL_SERVER_IP = "localhost"